shabyash/frontend-tech-test/README.md

 with as much as you've done.
 Also, it would be nice if you could say what you would change if you had more time.

+Please fork this repo before starting so you can work there.

 ## Part one: A currency conversion app